Adloeth/FuziotDB/README.md

 I have also made a custom type :
 - `ASCIIS` (For "ASCII String") is a simple wrapper of a C# string but guarantees that the string is an ASCII string, because C# strings are UTF-16 (2 bytes per character).

-### Custom Converter
+### Custom Translator

-You can serialize any data you want by creating a custom converter inheriting from `Converter<T>` where `T` is the type to (de)serialize.
-The resulting byte array from the converter **must have a fixed length**.
-If your type can support multiple possible lengths (like a string, an array or whatever), you can make a converter inheriting from `FlexibleConverter<T>`, in which case the user must specify a length in the `DBSerialize` attribute.
+You can serialize any data you want by creating a custom translator inheriting from `FixedTranslator<T>` where `T` is the type to (de)serialize.
+The resulting byte array from the translator **must have a fixed length**.
+If your type can support multiple possible lengths (like a string, an array or whatever), you can make a translator inheriting from `FlexibleTranslator<T>`, in which case the user must specify a length in the `DBSerialize` attribute.

 ## File format